onurcaner/udemy-creative-advanced-css-and-javascript-animations/README.md

 Offered at: [Udemy](https://www.udemy.com/)

-Notes: TypeScript is used instead of JavaScript
+Notes: TypeScript, React, Tailwind's Preflight styles, SASS, and CSS Modules are used instead of plain HTML and CSS.